Analysis | Biden campaign attacks a Trump Social Security ‘plan’ that does not exist

 Moreover, he added that while under the scenario made up by Democrats the funds would be depleted by mid-2023, if the legislation allowed for transfers to be made from the general fund — as Trump had said he would seek — “the projected depletion date of the trust fund reserves would be essentially unaffected by the legislation.”

 A Biden campaign adviser defended the ad.
 Citing Trump’s comments in mid-August, especially about Americans saving $5,000, he said: “To eliminate the payroll tax is a fair estimate of what Trump’s plan is.
 I think it’s a fair hit.
 He left himself open to a fair hit, and in the world of politics, it was a fair hit."
-He said it was ridiculous to believe Social Security could be funded in the long term through regular tax revenue, without the Social Security payroll tax, as Trump claimed on Aug.
+He said it was ridiculous to believe Social Security could be funded in the long term through regular tax revenue, without the Social Security payroll tax, as Trump claimed Aug.
 13.

 Given that few lawmakers supported temporarily suspending the Social Security payroll tax, it’s a stretch to think Trump would win enough support to permanently suspend it — even if that were his policy.
 But if he wins reelection, it’s fair to think he could win congressional approval to cover the few months of payments owed by the Americans covered by his executive order.